kotarot/wca-regulations-finder/README.md

 # wca-regulations-finder

-WCA Regulations Finder is a Chrome Extension in which WCA Regulations and Guidelines are highlighted and show up when you hover a Regulation number.
+WCA Regulations Finder is a Chrome Extension in which WCA Regulations and Guidelines show up when you hover a highlighted Regulation number.
+It works on any web pages.

 ## Demo